spectrocloud/librarium/docs/docs-content/palette-cli/commands.md

   #### Update

-  Use the `update` subcommand to update a Palette App deployment.
+  Use the `update` subcommand to update an App deployment.
 The `update` subcommand supports the following flags.

   | **Flag**              | **Description**   | **Type**    |
   | ------------------- | --------------------------------------------------------------------------|---------|